mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 --- abstract

 This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for a prior registration step.
+Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.
+This specificaiton also defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.

 --- middle

 # Introduction

+In the current OAuth 2.0 authorisation model [RFC6749], predominantly, the OAuth 2.0 authorization server is expected to assign client ids to clients through an out of band registration process to access the server.
+This greatly reduces dynamic relationship between clients and authorization server.
+To address this issue, mechanisms such as dynamic client registration [RFC7591] was introduced.
+To dynamically register clients, a client need to make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
+If successfull, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered metadata (including any applicable defaults)

 The metadata for a client is retrieved from a well-known location as a JSON [RFC8259] document, which declares its endpoint locations and client capabilities.
 This process is described in Section 3 (TODO).